skypanther/displayclasses/README.md

 |Motorola Razr XT910  |hdpi  |256| | | |
 |Motorola Moto G  |xhdpi  |326| | | |
 |Motorola Moto X  |xhdpi  |312| | | |

+## Notes:

+ * Ti.Platform.displayCaps.dpi represents Androids densityDpi which corresponds to the theoretical resolutions of the various density classes (low, medium, high, etc.).
+In other words, this value doesn't represent a device's true DPI.
+For that, look to Ti.Platform.displayCaps.xdpi and ydpi.
+ * Ti.Platform.displayCaps.platformHeight does not include the height of the ActionBar.

 # Generating more data